Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.md

 ### Modifying the Design to Enable the HSDP

-This design uses the project built in [System Design Example using Scalar Engine and Adaptable Engine](#5-system-design-example.md) and enables the HSDP interface.
-You can do this using the Vivado IP integrator.
+This design uses the project built in [System Design Example using Scalar Engine and Adaptable Engine](../docs/5-system-design-example.md) and enables the HSDP interface.
+You can do this using the Vivado&trade; IP integrator.

-1. Open the Vivado project you created in [Chapter 5: System Design Example using Scalar Engine and Adaptable Engine](#5-system-design-example.md).
+1. Open the Vivado project you created in [System Design Example using Scalar Engine and Adaptable Engine](../docs/5-system-design-example.md).

     `C:/edt/edt_versal/edt_versal.xpr`